 The Aldea Zama dining scene has quietly become one of the better eating districts in Tulum, with walkable distance to places like Arca's sister spots, wine bars, and bakeries.
 Staying at Copal means you can actually leave the hotel on foot for dinner, which is almost impossible on the beach road unless you commit to the hotel's own restaurant every night.

 It is a condo-hotel, which means 56 of the rooms are also residences, and the mix keeps the property busier than a pure hotel would be at a comparable rate.
-Rooms run from roughly 59 to 315 a night depending on season, which is unusually wide, and the trade is clear: you lose direct beach access and gain a jungle setting, a cenote on the grounds, and walkable proximity to the Aldea Zama restaurant strip.
+The seasonal rate spread is unusually wide, and the trade is clear: you lose direct beach access and gain a jungle setting, a cenote on the grounds, and walkable proximity to the Aldea Zama restaurant strip.
 Parties are explicitly prohibited, so the clientele is calmer than the beach road average.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct three to six weeks out, longer for holidays.
 Skip the condo side; ask explicitly for hotel-managed cenote rooms and confirm in writing.